-We urge the Government of Canada to include the rapidly increasing environmental pollution of anthropogenic electromagnetic fields in the implementation.
-National standards are needed that will protect humans, flora and fauna.
+We urge the Government of Canada to include the reduction of non ionizing electromagnetic fields (EMFs) in Target 7: Pollution and Biodiversity as EMFs are a rapidly increasing environmental pollution that needs critical attention and mitigation.
 Inaction on this critical environmental issue will have far reaching and irreversible consequences.